dsandler-bos-msk/restreamer/README.md

 # Example

-To restream UDP packets coming to port 5000 to port 5005 on localhost and 5008 on 8.8.8.8 you can use the following command:
+The first argument indicates the port to listen to.
+After the first argument, arguments are specified pairwise as the IPs and and their respective port to forward to.
 ```
 ./restreamer 5000 127.0.0.1 5005 8.8.8.8 5008
 ```
+In this example: UDP packets coming to port 5000 will be forwarded to: port 5005 on localhost, as well as to port 5008 on 8.8.8.8.

 # License